Social care campaigns

-Our new report The Other Care Crisis reveals for the first time that today, 69,000 disabled people are at crisis point without even basic care – and if Government plans go ahead this year, at least another 36,000 could lose the care and support they currently receive.
+Our reports The Other Care Crisis and Ending the Other Care Crisis reveal that today, 69,000 disabled people are at crisis point without even basic care – and if Government plans go ahead this year, at least another 36,000 could lose the care and support they currently receive.

 Parliamentary inquiry into disabled people's social care

-The Social Care All Party Parliamentary Group and the All Party Parliamentary Disability Group are undertaking an inquiry into social care, independent living and the ILF.
-Find out more and share your experiences.
+The Social Care All Party Parliamentary Group and the All Party Parliamentary Disability Group (APPG) have undertaken an inquiry into social care, independent living and the ILF.

 Have your say on the future of social care